I love good food and L.A.'s great restaurants.

-What to order: Frisee salad, four cheese tortelinni ravioli and bone in T-bone steak.
+What to order: Frisee salad, four cheese tortellini ravioli, and bone-in T-bone steak.

 Scene: Chef Bruce Marder of West Beach Cafe fame presents the most delectable Tuscan culinary treats Los Angeles has to offer.
 Not for those with sticker shock.

-What to order: Salmon, steaks, tri-tip enchilidas, wedge salad and grilled artichokes.
+What to order: Salmon, steaks, sushi, and grilled artichokes.

 Scene: Not a bad table in the house.
 All booths.
 Impeccable service.
-Live jazz.
-Very, very consistent.
-Draws an ecclectic, well-to-do crowd of patrons.
-Dress is casual, but you wonuldn't be out of place in a suit on a weeknight.
-Happening bar scene for mostly 30 and 40 somethings.
+Most consistent restautant in Los Angeles.
+Draws an eclectic crowd.
+The dress is casual, but you wouldn't be out of place in a suit.
+Bar scene for mostly 30 and 40-somethings.